akaraspt/tl_paper/README.md

 ## Deep Reinforcement Learning
 You need to install all modules to run this example.
-This is a simple asynchronous DRL example, you can run this example in one machine or multiple machines with database module.
+This is a simple asynchronous DRL example, you can run this example in one machine or multiple machines with dataset module.
 * About the codes
   * [tutorial_tensordb_atari_pong_generator.py](https://github.com/akaraspt/tl_paper/blob/master/tutorial_tensordb_atari_pong_generator.py) is the data generator.
   * [tutorial_tensordb_atari_pong_trainer.py](https://github.com/akaraspt/tl_paper/blob/master/tutorial_tensordb_atari_pong_trainer.py) is the GPU trainer.